 Pontiac Bonneville replacement tires must have equal or greater speed rating compared to the original equipment tires if your Pontiac Bonneville speed capability is to be maintained.
 It is recommended that tire installers refer to the Pontiac Bonneville owner’s manual to identify any tire speed rating restriction or recommendation that could affect the operation of the vehicle.
-If your Pontiac Bonneville replacement tires have a lower speed rating than the original equipment tires, the vehicle’s speed must be restricted to that of the replacement tires.
+If your Pontiac Bonneville replacement tires have a lower speed rating than the original equipment tires, your vehicle’s speed must be restricted to that of the replacement tires.

 Pontiac Bonneville tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

 If your Pontiac Bonneville is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
-Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
+Ensure Pontiac Bonneville tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

 Recommended tire pressure for Pontiac Bonneville is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
-Find your Pontiac Bonneville year to get recommended tire inflation for Pontiac Bonneville tires.
+Select your Pontiac Bonneville year to get recommended tire inflation for Pontiac Bonneville tires.

-How to check my Pontiac Bonneville tire pressure?
+How to check Pontiac Bonneville tire pressure?

-If your Pontiac Bonneville is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear and can cause tire failure.
+If your Pontiac Bonneville is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
 If Pontiac Bonneville low tire pressure warning light is on, check all Pontiac Bonneville tires for low tire pressure and inflate tires to the recommended tire pressure levels.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.